 This post contains affiliate links.

-My dad is charming and sharp-witted.
+As for me and my experiences, I’m fortunate to have a dad who is charming and sharp-witted.
 He purposefully keeps mentally and physically active, but still is more fortunate than many his age who suffer from dementia and other diseases that rob them of the ability to think clearly and communicate effectively.
 My mom, for example, struggled to find the right words and was diagnosed with Alzheimer’s a few years before she died.
+What I’ve realized is that all people deserve to be treated with respect, regardless of disease.

 So, when I see a younger person dismiss an older person’s ability or treats them disparagingly, I am troubled.
 Sadly, I won’t say I know precisely how to treat a parent or friend with dementia.
-But the Nebraska movie offers some insights.
+But the Nebraska movie points me in the right direction.

 Background: A road trip transforms a relationship

 The movie is shown in black and white and the action is slow moving.
-Unless they are really sensitive to the needs of older adults, your kids probably won’t like Nebraska.
-But if you are aware of the imperfections in your life that seem to worsen as you age, then you might enjoy this darkly comedic look at brokenness.
+Unless they are really sensitive to the needs of older adults, younger kids probably won’t like Nebraska.
+But if you are aware of the imperfections in your life that seem to worsen as you age, then you (and your kids) will enjoy this darkly comedic look at brokenness.

 The film follows a father (Woody) and son (David) as they travel from their home in Billings, Montana to Lincoln, Nebraska so they can attempt to claim a sweepstakes prize.
 Woody has received a letter that he believes entitles him to one million dollars.
 He wants to walk hundreds of miles to collect his winnings.
 David makes a safer, though not necessarily saner, offer to drive his dad to the sweepstakes office.